MovingBlocks/TerasologyLauncher/README.md

 <summary>:nerd_face: Start developing</summary>
 <br>

 Familiarise yourself with Git's concept of repositories, branches, and commits.
-To get the latest changes from your remote repositories (e.g. `movingblocks`) you need to *fetch* all remote data via `git fetch --all`.
+To get the latest changes from remote repositories you need to *fetch* all remote data via `git fetch --all`.
 This does not change your workspace, it just loads up your local Git database.

 Apart from Git, basically everything can be done using the [Gradle][gradle] [wrapper][gradle wrapper].
 The following list is an excerpt of some commonly used tasks.